Kong/docs.konghq.com/src/gateway/reference/configuration.md

   necessary to raise `net.core.somaxconn` at the same time to match or exceed the `backlog` number set.
 - `ipv6only=on|off` whether an IPv6 socket listening on a wildcard address [::]
-  will accept only IPv6 connections or both IPv6 and IPv4 connections.
+  will accept only IPv6 connections or both IPv6 and IPv4 connections
 - `so_keepalive=on|off|[keepidle]:[keepintvl]:[keepcnt]` configures the
   `TCP keepalive` behavior for the listening socket.
 If this parameter is omitted then the operating system’s settings will be in effect for the socket.